 - A fairly consistent 60 FPS across supported devices and a very noticeable reduction in battery consumption.

 - A much better development experience since even the app under development mode runs much better than the production app before these changes.

 - An average of two seconds shaved off the initial load time.
-Discord achieved it through our efforts enabling RAM bundles and optimising code paths to leverage it.
+Discord achieved it through our efforts to enable RAM bundles and optimise code paths to leverage it.

 It’s worth noting that they completed the entire process within a span of a few weeks.

 About working with React Native and building apps with it, they said that there are some challenges.
 However, the benefits outweigh the disadvantages, so they are ready to use it in the future, too.

 Bloomberg used React Native to build the Customer App for Android and iOS in 2016.
 It offers a streamlined, interactive experience with easy-to-access personalised content, videos and live feeds featured across Bloomberg Media.

 Like all of their products, it was designed to meet users’ needs and seamlessly integrate with their routines.
 The content seen by users can be easily personalised depending on their location and by field of specialisation – Opinion, Politics, Pursuits, Markets, and Technology, to name a few.
 Users can also access on-demand live TV or event feeds.

 React Native enables the Bloomberg team to update the app continuously with market-moving analysis, data, and news – all of that is accessible through personalised widgets.